cosmos/cosmos-sdk/x/mint/README.md

 ### Provisions

-Provisions are the amount of tokens generated and distributed in each block.
+Provisions are the number of tokens generated and distributed in each block.
 They are directly related to the inflation rate and the current total supply of tokens.
 The amount of provisions generated per block is calculated based on the annual provisions, which are determined by the inflation rate and the total supply of tokens.

 #### Relation to Inflation